From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization

 \subsubsection{Ablation study of the proposed method}

-Table~\ref{tab:ablation} presents the ablation study of the proposed method.
-First, reverifying segments using labels from similar speaker embeddings yields results comparable to the original.
-If the original and reverified labels mismatch, LLM-based labeling is used to support the final decision.
+Table~\ref{tab:ablation} presents our ablation study of the proposed method.
+First, re-verifying segments using labels from similar speaker embeddings yields results comparable to the original.
+If the original and re-verified labels mismatch, LLM-based labeling is used to support the final decision.
 Since GPT outperforms Qwen, we used it as the representative model for this ablation study.
-In GPT-full, segments take GPT’s label when the original and reverified labels disagree.
-This increases confusion versus the SD+ASR baseline, showing that diarization should not rely mainly on an LLM’s reasoning from dialogue context, which can be ambiguous for speaker identification.
-In contrast, GPT-refinement incorporates the GPT result only if it is highly confident, taking a majority vote over the original, reverified, and GPT labels, which successfully reduces DER.
+In GPT-full, segments take GPT’s label when the original and re-verified labels disagree.
+This increases confusion vs.\ the SD+ASR baseline, showing that diarization should not rely mainly on an LLM’s reasoning from dialogue context, which can be ambiguous for speaker identification.
+In contrast, GPT-refinement incorporates the GPT result only if it is highly confident, taking a majority vote over the original, re-verified, and GPT labels, which successfully reduces DER.
 GPT-identity merges speaker labels when GPT detects them as the same identity.
 This approach shows a significant improvement, highlighting the issue in SD models where the same speaker is mistakenly split into multiple roles under real-world conditions.
 Lastly, our proposed method, which combines GPT refinement with identity mapping and duplicated cleaning, achieves the best overall performance.